Ways To Actually Achieve Your New Year’s Resolutions In 2020!

 Should you forgo making a New Year’s Resolution?
 According to research on the topic, about 60 percent of us admit that we make a New Year’s resolution but only about 8 percent of us are successful in achieving them.

 This New Year 2020!
 Let’s set Goals!
 Decide what you want to accomplish!
 Write it down!
-Have a game plan and execute!
+Have a game plan and execute it!

-Think about it; if your goal is to loose weight but you are eating pizza at 10:00 at night, this act is contrary to what you are wanting to accomplish.
+Think about it; if your goal is to lose weight but you are eating pizza at 10:00 at night, this act is contrary to what you are wanting to accomplish.

 To accomplish your goals, however, you need to know how to set them.
 You can’t simply say, “I want” and expect it to happen (which is what we normally do when setting New Year’s resolutions).

 Goal setting is a process that starts with careful consideration of what you want to achieve and ends with a lot of hard work and consistency to actually do it.
 Below are the 5 Golden Rules !

 - Set Goals That Motivate You– To make sure that your goal is motivating, write down why it’s valuable and important to you.
 Ask yourself, “how would your life change if you were to achieve this goal?”

 - Set Smart Goals– You have probably heard of SMART goals already.
 But do you always apply the rule?
 The simple fact is that for goals to be powerful, they should be designed to be SMART.
 There are many variations of what SMART stands for, but the essence is this-goals should Be…

 - Set Goals in Writing– The physical act of writing down a goal makes it real and tangible(this is where a lot of us lose the ball).
 As you write, use the word “will” instead of “would like to” or “might”.
 For example, “I will lose 10 pounds this year”, not “I would like to lose 10 pounds this year”.
 The first goal statement has power, the second lack’s passion, and gives you an excuse if you get sidetracked.